"Nobody can be denied Nepal is Heaven of Earth. "

 Trekking in Nepal is one of the popular Tourist Activities in the different areas of the Himalayas region Of Nepal!
 Having World Highest Peak Mount Everest to the Borth places of Lord Buddha, Nepal has kept many beautiful Trekking areas such as Everest Base Camp Trekking, Annapurna Base Camp Trekking, Langtang valley Trekking and many more Popular Trekking in Nepal.

-Everyone has a dream to be at Nepalese Himalayas, Explore Mountain, and Sherpa Life BUT at the same time, You may also have a high risk to have altitude problem and other mountain Problem.
+Everyone has a dream to be at Nepalese Himalayas, Explore mountains, and Sherpa Life BUT at the same time, You may also have a high risk to have altitude problem and other mountain Problem.
 Nepal Trekking and Before Pannings, their prevention, we are going to share here on the Bolg.